 2015 Memory Hold The Door Honorees

-The Memory Hold The Door induction ceremony were held on January 22, 2015 at the Columbia Metropolitan Convention Center during the 2015 South Carolina Bar Convention in Columbia, S.C.
+The Memory Hold The Door induction ceremony was held on January 22, 2015 at the Columbia Metropolitan Convention Center during the 2015 South Carolina Bar Convention in Columbia, S.C.
 The 2015 Memory Hold The Door inductees are: